 - 1. Protective clothing is to be worn at all times during the preparation, assay, and injection of radiopharmaceuticals.
 Wear long-sleeved laboratory coats, long pants, and closed toe and heel shoes in all areas where radioactive materials are being used.
 The protective clothing concept is for at least one protective layer over your skin in the event of a spill. - 2.
 Wear disposable gloves at all times while handling radioactive materials. - 3.
 Before leaving the restricted area, monitor your hands for contamination in a low-background area with an appropriate survey instrument. - 4.
 Use syringe shields in accordance with to 41.2(22) and (23) for routine preparation of multi-dose vials and administration of radiopharmaceuticals to patients, except in those circumstances in which their use is contraindicated (e.g., recessed veins or infants).
-In these exceptional cases, consider the use of other protective methods such as remote delivery of the dose (e.g., through use of a butterfly valve so syringe shields could still be used). - 5.
+In these exceptional cases, consider the use of other protective methods such as remote delivery of the dose (e.g., through use of a butterfly valve). - 5.
 Do not eat, drink, smoke, or apply cosmetics in any area where radioactive material is stored or used. - 6.
 Do not store food, drink, or personal effects in areas where radioactive material is stored or used. - 7.
 Wear personnel monitoring devices at all times while in areas where radioactive materials are used or stored.
 These devices should be worn as prescribed by the Radiation Safety Officer.
 When not being worn to monitor occupational exposures, personnel monitoring devices should be stored in the work place in a designated low-background area. - 8.
-Wear a finger exposure monitor while handling radioactive material including during the elution of generators; during the preparation, assay, and injection of radiopharmaceuticals; and while in contact with patients that have been administered radiopharmaceuticals. - 9.
+Wear a finger exposure monitor during the elution of generators; during the preparation, assay, and injection of radiopharmaceuticals; and while in contact with patients that have been administered radiopharmaceuticals. - 9.
 Dispose of radioactive waste only in designated, labeled, and properly shielded receptacles. - 10.
-Never pipette by mouth.
+Never pipette by mouth. - 11.
+Wipe-test by-product material, preparation and administration areas daily for contamination and each week where radioactive materials are stored.
+If necessary, decontaminate or secure the area for decay. - 12.
+With a radiation survey meter, survey the generator storage, kit preparation, and injection areas daily for contamination.
+If necessary, decontaminate or secure the area for decay as appropriate.